i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/5-Analog-Read-Variable-Resistor/README.md

 * Turn on ADC module and wait for acquisition time.
 * Start conversion and wait for it to complete.
 * Read ADC result or create a function to return 16bits data type and return the result.
-* Shift and combine both ADC result data bits high, ADRESH and low, ADRESL to arrange it into 16bits data form.
+* Shift and combine both ADC results data bits high, ADRESH and low, ADRESL to arrange it into 16bits data form.

 ```
 uint16_t var_Read(void) {